rajwantpkg/pshyco_killer/README.md

 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

 PSYCHO KILLER  made by B S D GANG in authorization of RAJ G..
 Join for update related info channel and group :- https://t.me/psycho_killer_userbot_Support THANKS FOR VISITING OUR REPO💖
 Very easy to deploy.
-You can deploy Darkbot in very less time [![PSYCHO KILLER LOGO](https://telegra.ph/file/ad34740f712d3ee9309e1.jpg)](https://t.me/psycho_killer_userbot_Support)
+You can deploy this userbot in very less time [![PSYCHO KILLER LOGO](https://telegra.ph/file/ad34740f712d3ee9309e1.jpg)](https://t.me/psycho_killer_userbot_Support)